Edictum

 Hallucinated text content

-Edictum enforces contracts on actions (tool calls with structured arguments), not on words (the LLM's text output).
+Edictum enforces rulesets on actions (tool calls with structured arguments), not on words (the LLM's text output).
 If an agent hallucinates incorrect information in a text response without calling a tool, Edictum has no enforcement point.

 What to use instead: LLM output filters, retrieval-augmented generation (RAG) for factual grounding, or content moderation APIs that operate on the text generation layer.